DataDog/dd-sdk-ios/docs/rum_collection/_index.md

 further_reading:
   - link: "https://github.com/DataDog/dd-sdk-ios"
     tag: "Github"
-    text: "dd-sdk-ios Source code"
+    text: "dd-sdk-ios Source Code"
   - link: "/real_user_monitoring"
     tag: "Documentation"
-    text: "Datadog Real User Monitoring"
+    text: "Learn how to explore your RUM data"
 ---

-Datadog *Real User Monitoring (RUM)* enables you to visualize and analyze the real-time performance and user journeys of your application's individual users.
+Datadog Real User Monitoring (RUM) enables you to visualize and analyze the real-time performance and user journeys of your application's individual users.

 ## Setup

-1. Declare SDK as a dependency.
+1. Declare the SDK as a dependency.
-2. Specify application details in UI.
+2. Specify application details in the UI.
 3. Initialize the library.
-4. Initialize RUM Monitor, `DDURLSesssionDelegate` and start sending data.
+4. Initialize the RUM Monitor, `DDURLSessionDelegate`, and start sending data.

-**Minimum iOS version**: Datadog SDK for iOS supports iOS v11+.
+**Note:** The minimum supported version for the Datadog iOS SDK is iOS v11+.

 ### Declare SDK as dependency